 About the patent voucher

-- The pool is a total of DKK 5 million, which is distributed twice a year and is administered by Erhvervshus Nordjylland.
+- The pool was in 2022 a total of DKK 5 million, which was distributed in two rounds, and it is administered by Erhvervshus Nordjylland.

 - You can apply for up to DKK 100,000 in grants for patent-related work.
 However, your company must cover 25% of the total costs, so you can receive a maximum of DKK 75,000.